source-academy/js-slang/README.rst

 To enable verbose messages, have the statement ``"enable verbose";`` as the first line of your code.

 There are two main kinds of error messages: those that occur at runtime and those that occur at parse time.
-The former can be found in interpreter-errors.ts, while the latter can be found in rules/.
+The first can be found in interpreter-errors.ts, while the second can be found in rules/.

 Each error subclass will have explain() and elaborate().
-Displaying the error will always cause the former to be called; the latter is only called when verbose mode is enabled.
+Displaying the error will always cause the first to be called; the second is only called when verbose mode is enabled.
 As such, explain() should be made to return a string containing the most basic information about what the error entails.
 Any additional details about the error message, including specifics and correction guides, should be left to elaborate().